 How I use it:

 I do all of my invoicing, income tracking, expense tracking, bookkeeping, and other accounting tasks in QuickBooks Online.
 I create my invoices right in the software and send them to my clients; I prefer cards as the payment method, because I got tired of waiting 7-10 days to actually get my payments in my bank account just for the sake of the free ACH transfer.
 I have both my business checking and savings accounts synced, and every Friday, I update the latest transactions in the banking tab and categorize them appropriately (or ask my accountant for guidance when I need it).
 On a monthly basis, I reconcile both bank accounts.
-I also run a Profit & Loss report every so often to see how things are looking from a spending perspective.
-When I file taxes here soon, my accountant will use QuickBooks Online to run all the reports we need to make everything super easy (or so she says – not my realm of expertise!).
+I also run a Profit & Loss report every so often to see how things are looking from a spending perspective and to see how I’m looking for the year overall.
+I sometimes compare to the previous year to see if I’m growing in comparison to where I was at this time last year.
+When I file taxes, my accountant uses QuickBooks Online to run all the reports we need to make everything super easy (or so she says – not my realm of expertise!).

 What is it?